 A. Site plan review is required for all uses that require a Special Use Permit.
-The applicant may choose to submit materials required for a site plan review either with the application for a special use permit or after the Zoning Board of Appeals has approved the special permit, with or without modifications.
+The applicant may choose to submit materials required for a site plan review either with the application for a special use permit or after the Planning Board.has approved the special permit, with or without modifications.

-- B. The Special Use Permit will be subject to inspection every two (2) years to determine whether all conditions of the Special Use Permit are in compliance and no modifications to the equipment or property have been made that violate the conditions of the Special Use Permit. - C. The Code Enforcement Officer will not issue any permits concerning the property being the subject of the Special Use Permit Application until final action on the Special Use Permit has been taken by the Zoning Board of Appeals. - D. Existing Violations.
+- B. The Special Use Permit will be subject to inspection every two (2) years to determine whether all conditions of the Special Use Permit are in compliance and no modifications to the equipment or property have been made that violate the conditions of the Special Use Permit. - C. The Code Enforcement Officer will not issue any permits concerning the property being the subject of the Special Use Permit Application until final action on the Special Use Permit has been taken by the Planning Board.. - D. Existing Violations.
 No person will be issued a special use permit for a property upon which there is an existing violation of this or any other Local Law. - E. Expiration.
-A special use permit will expire if the special use ceases for more than one (1) year for any reason. - F. If the Code Enforcement Officer determines that an area variance is required, he or she will transmit a copy of the complete application and supporting documents to the Zoning Board of Appeals. - G. Change of ownership.
-A Special Use Permit will continue to be valid upon change in ownership of the property, unless the Zoning Board of Appeals specifies a different term in its approval of the special use permit.
+A special use permit will expire if the special use ceases for more than one (1) year for any reason. - F. If the Code Enforcement Officer determines that an area variance is required, he or she will transmit a copy of the complete application and supporting documents to the Planning Board.. - G. Change of ownership.
+A Special Use Permit will continue to be valid upon change in ownership of the property, unless the Planning Board.specifies a different term in its approval of the special use permit.